P250

 The data that is transmitted and shared throughout the blockchain is referred to as a digital message.

-This technology is primarily adapted to dealing with NFTs (non-fungible tokens) or any other digital assets including, but not limited to pictures, photos, animated GIFs, songs, movies or e-books.
+This technology is primarily adapted to deal with NFTs (non-fungible tokens) or any other digital assets including, but not limited to images, photos, animated GIFs, songs, movies or e-books.

 #TELINOV8 GUIDE